Ant-f/HashCalculator/README.md

-# HashCalculator
+# File Hash Calculator
-Tool for calculating and comparing file hash sums.
-Can calculate MD5, SHA1, SHA256, and SHA512.

-This is a re-architecture/rewrite of a small WPF program I wrote that can calculate and compare file hash sums on Windows.
+File Hash Calculator is a small Windows utility that can calculate and compare file hash sums.
+The following algorithms are supported:

+* MD5
+* SHA1
+* SHA256
+* SHA512

+## Requirements

+File Hash Calculator requires .NET Framework 4.6.1 - this is supported on Windows 7 (SP1) and upwards.

 ## Installation

+Pre-built binaries are available on the [Releases](https://github.com/Ant-f/HashCalculator/releases) page.

-Once built, the following files are required for correct operation
+Alternatively, you can build your own binaries from source if you prefer.
+Once built, the following files are required for correct operation:

 * HashCalculator.exe
 * Ninject.dll

 ## Features

-1. MD5, SHA1, SHA256, and SHA512 algorithms
+1. Can generate hash sums using MD5, SHA1, SHA256, and SHA512 algorithms

-2. Easy to use.
-Drag and Drop to add files.
-Optionally compares calculated hash sums and offers visual feedback
+2. Easy to use: simply drag and drop to add files.
+Known hash sums can optionally be added for comparison, with visual feedback

-3. Small footprint.
-The files required for operation total approximately 260 KB
+3. Small footprint: the files required for operation total approximately 260 KB

 ## Usage